rsethur/MLOps/README.md

 # MLOps - Machine Learning Operations
-_We would like to thank the pioneers of the [MLOpsPython](https://github.com/microsoft/MLOpsPython/) repo - We have borrowed several aspects including variable groups, pipelines etc. This project would not have been possible without that repo._
+_We would like to thank the pioneers of the [MLOpsPython](https://github.com/microsoft/MLOpsPython/) repo - We have borrowed several aspects from the repo_

 __Goal__ is to teach the fundamentals of MLOps to practitioners of Machine Learning with a hands-on approach.